frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/ipa-certmonger.md

 `client.$DOMAIN` already enrolled as a client in the FreeIPA domain.
 That means it has a corresponding *host principal* object in the domain (if you're familiar with Microsoft Active Directory, *machine account* is the equivalent).
-Before proceeding, let's inspect the this object.
+Before proceeding, let's inspect this entry.

 FreeIPA uses the **Kerberos** protocol for authentication.
 Authenticate as user `user1` (initial password = `Secret.123).
 You